-Tecfidera's safety and efficacy profile and its oral administration are making it the go-to option for first-line MS patients, allowing for multi-billion-dollar peak sales potential.
+Despite two recent cases of PML, Tecfidera's safety and efficacy profile and its oral administration make it a strong option for first-line MS patients, allowing for multibillion-dollar peak sales potential.

 Biogen launched two hemophilia drugs in 2014, which should help diversify revenue and further boost sales growth sparked by Tecfidera.
 Read more

-Avonex is losing its edge as the leading MS drug, as similar competitors nip at its heels, novel oral therapies launch, and the prospect of generic Copaxone looms.
+Avonex has lost its edge as the leading MS drug.
+Similar competitors nip at its heels, novel oral therapies are launching, and generic Copaxone could trigger more discounting.

 Tysabri's efficacy could be overshadowed by worrisome side effects as additional cases of PML are reported in Tysabri users and as patients who test positive for the JC virus antibody discontinue therapy.